OmalPerera/react-native-voice-stream/README.md

 # react-native-voice-stream
-A React Native library for real-time voice streaming audio as base64-encoded chunks.
+A React Native library for real-time audio recording and streaming as base64-encoded chunks to JavaScript in real-time.
 Perfect for voice messaging, live transcription, or audio-based real-time applications.

 ## Installation